SquareBracketAssociates/LearningOOPWithPharo/Chapters/TinyChat/TinyChat.md

 We also define two methods to create a message object from a plain string of the form: `'olivier>tinychat is cool'`.

-First we create the method `fromString:` filling up the instance variables of an instance.
+First, we create the method `fromString:` filling up the instance variables of an instance.
 It will be invoked like this: `TCMessage new fromString: 'olivier>tinychat is cool'`, then the class method `fromString:` which will first create the instance.

 ```
 TCMessage >> fromString: aString